50+ European Alternatives to US Tech: The Privacy-First Business Stack

 VS

-For teams that need more managed services, OVHcloud 🇫🇷 is the largest European cloud provider.
-EUR 1.08 billion in revenue, 1.6 million clients, 450,000+ servers across 40 data centers.
-They build their own servers in-house, offer managed Kubernetes, and are the first provider qualified under France's SecNumCloud 3.2 security standard.
-The closest thing Europe has to a hyperscaler.
+Need more managed services?
+Then OVHcloud 🇫🇷 is the one to look at.
+It's the biggest cloud provider in Europe: EUR 897 million in revenue, more than a million clients, 300,000-plus servers across 30 data centers.
+They build their own servers in-house, run managed Kubernetes, and hold France's SecNumCloud 3.2 security qualification.
+This is the closest Europe gets to a hyperscaler.

-Scaleway 🇫🇷 is the developer-friendly option.
-Part of Xavier Niel's Iliad Group, with data centers in Paris, Amsterdam, and Warsaw.
-Strong GPU infrastructure for AI workloads (H100, L40S), excellent APIs, and 20-40% savings vs AWS.
-If you need managed Kubernetes or GPU compute on EU soil, Scaleway is the pick.
+Scaleway 🇫🇷 is the one developers tend to like.
+It's part of Xavier Niel's Iliad Group, with data centers in Paris, Amsterdam, and Warsaw.
+You get strong GPU infrastructure for AI work (H100, L40S), clean APIs, and 20-40% savings against AWS.
+Want managed Kubernetes or GPU compute that stays on EU soil?
+This is the pick.

-UpCloud 🇫🇮 rounds out the hosting options.
-Finnish-headquartered, 15 data centers in 12 countries, transparent pricing with no surprises.
+UpCloud 🇫🇮 fills out the list.
+Finnish-headquartered, 15 data centers in 12 countries, and pricing that holds no surprises.

 CDN, DNS, and storage